syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Histogram.md

 ---

 # Histogram Chart in .NET MAUI Chart

-## Histogram Chart

-Histogram chart provides a visual display of large amount of data that are difficult to understand in a tabular or data grid form.
+The Histogram chart offers a visual representation of a large number of data points distributed across a continuous range, presented in column format.

-You can customize intervals using the [HistogramInterval]() property and collapse the normal distribution curve using the [ShowNormalDistributionCurve]() property.
+Customize histogram intervals using the [HistogramInterval]() property and normal distribution curve can be collapsed using[ShowNormalDistributionCurve]() property.

 {% tabs %}